soar-telescope/webapp_user_manual/manual/datadetail.rst

 ==========

-This area allows you to navigate the files, they are ordered from newest to oldest, if you want to filter the data you should go to table mode by clicking **View as Table**.
+This area allows you to navigate the files, they are ordered from newest to oldest, if you want to filter the data you should go to **Search**.

 In this area you can also see only combined calibration files such as, master ``BIAS`` and master ``FLAT``, those are visible to everyone.